It feels sooo weird to write about this nearly 8 and a half years later, but it also feels so right..’cause we all start somewhere, isn’t it?

 HOME.

 This, exactly this, is what no one told me.
-That I will have to live with X other people in a shared house.
-That some of them will feel so superior having a letting agreement in their name, that they treat you like shit, sometimes.
-That it will take you more than expected to call it home.
+That I will have to live with X amount of people in a shared house.
+That some of them will feel soooo superior having a letting agreement in their name, that they’ll treat you like shit, sometimes.
+That it will take you more than expected to call the UK, your home.

 I could probably continue endlessly, as within these 8 and a half years I experienced a thing or two.
 And actually I am more than happy to do that, just let me know if you liked what you read.